 This model is characterized by the fact that consumers and producers are connected through short, transparent, and direct value chains, and it has a double impact on the income of citizens.
 Producers have an incentive to develop or conserve quality-based production models that are then rewarded willingly, through a price premium, by consumers.
 Conversely, consumers can access culturally adequate, safe, nutritious food at affordable prices.

 The countries included in this initiative were chosen as pilots due to the similar challenges faced by small-scale mountain producers in these areas.
-While each country is characterized by its own agricultural biodiversity and local food systems, the difficulty in reaching and accessing markets, especially urban markets, remains similar in each of the contexts.
-This initiative can be an important pilot where lessons learned can be then leveraged to scale up and out the initiative to other communities and countries.
+While each country is characterized by its agricultural biodiversity and local food systems, the difficulty in reaching and accessing markets, especially urban markets, remains similar in each of the contexts.
+This initiative can be an essential pilot where lessons learned can be then leveraged to scale up and out the initiative to other communities and countries.

 In the framework of this call, the primary objective of Slow Food has been to provide technical assistance geared toward increasing the resilience of mountain communities and supporting sustainable production practices by enhancing agro value chains and by helping to link these producers to national and international markets.